 There are many homeless children, many who are housed in shelters with moms who are trying to make a better life for themselves and their children.
 But what about the families with infants and toddlers who literally have no home, with parents who are struggling to survive and can’t provide for their child?
 What about the children of drug-addicted parent(s) where the drug is the priority?
 There are homeless adults who resist help or services offered to them for a variety of reasons, but the babies aren’t making that choice.
 They are truly the victims.

 I wholeheartedly believe we are not placed on this earth to simply exist or survive but rather to make a difference, to be compassionate, to help our brothers and sisters who are struggling, and to look out for those who are vulnerable.

-It is a goal and an essential part of my life.
+This is a goal and an essential part of my life.